FAQs: Real dairy. No bull.

 How is CLEMSON’S BEST™ different from the ice cream already sold on campus?

 Its purpose, ingredients and the farmers involved reflects Clemson University through and through.
 The milk, fruits and nuts found in CLEMSON’S BEST™ are grown exclusively in South Carolina by Clemson University graduates.
 CLEMSON’S BEST™ also has earned the Department of Agriculture’s Certified SC seal, and 10 percent of the proceeds directly benefit the College of Agriculture, Forestry and Life Sciences.
 Pay-it-forward initiatives include internships, scholarships, research and campus programs.
+Ice cream money donated to the university goes to the CAFLS Advantage program.
+Contributions total more than $13,000.

 Is through-and-through a new approach for Clemson?